With Malaysia’s top-tier beach resorts, it is possible to feel like you are a world away without having to navigate vast geographical inconveniences

 The St. Regis Langkawi, located near the south-eastern tip of the island, proved ideal for my needs.
 The property houses four private over-water villas and 85 luxuriously appointed rooms with a choice of sea or forest views.
 The suites are casually regal and, quite frankly, the best way to indulge in the hotel’s elegantly appointed comforts; generously sized to awe you with their expansive layout and views, while retaining an air of regal intimacy.

 The idea was to enjoy as much of the property as I could without needing to step outside, except to check out local eateries.
-As it turned out, it far from a tall order.
+As it turned out, it was far from a tall order.
 St. Regis Langkawi’s world-renowned spa treatments, state-of-the-art gym, beachside diners and bars, as well as its gorgeous infinity pool are enough to occupy vacationers determined to get in hibernation mode.

 Start the day right with its highly rated hotel breakfast.
 The spread was exceptional—especially the elevated local fare—and I found myself languidly sampling the dishes each morning until the meal service was up.
 Of the resort’s six restaurants and bars, Kayuputi, a fine dining spot that serves pan-island cuisine, comes highly recommended, even by locals.